pacphi/make-onboarding-suck-less/packer/aws/ubuntu/20_04/TEST.md

 ## Launch New EC2 Instance

 ```
-aws ec2 run-instances --image-id <AMI_ID> --instance-type=m4.large --key-name my-key
+aws ec2 run-instances --image-id {AMI_ID} --instance-type=m4.large --key-name my-key
 ```
-> Replace `<AMI_ID>` above with the AMI ID of the image you're hosting in your AWS account and region.
+> Replace `{AMI_ID}` above with the AMI ID of the image you're hosting in your AWS account and region.

 ### Fetch instance